Shuttlecock

 Effective midge pattern especially on Colorado Rivers.
 Tied in sizes 18-24.
 Good replacement for when the classic zebra isn’t getting as many takers as you would like.
 Fish it like you would any other midge pupae.
 Get it down and be ready for the subtle midge eats.
 Mix and match colors to get what you want.
 White with a pearl krystal flash rib can make a mean mysis imitation.

 This month for Fly Tying Month we are tying TWICE a week!
 Join us every Friday during March to join in on the fun of an extra fly tying tutorial!
 Check out our Bench Guide to learn more about our 3rd Fly Tying Month.
-Continue reading “How To Tie The Bubble Back Midge: Fly Tying Video”
+Learn More “How To Tie The Bubble Back Midge: Fly Tying Video”

 Named for the creator of the style the Klinkhammer fly this style of tying can be deadly on the water.
 Hans Van Klinken developed this fly to give another way to wrap hackle around a parachute post while allowing the abdomen of the pattern to become submerged.
 Just like a real emerging insect that is trying to break the surface film during its break free from the water into flight.
 This midge variation is a great pattern during the early emergence of a midge hatch when the majority of the bugs are pushing through to the surface.